Straight off the bat, the answer is yes, you can get a mortgage over 40 years old. But it does depend on your circumstances.

 If the mortgage term extends past your intended retirement age, then the lender may ask you to provide a projection of your pension income.

-A study by the Nottingham Building Society suggested that almost half of the Mortgage Brokers they surveyed had experienced a rise in declined Mortgage applications from clients in their 40’s.
+A study by the Nottingham Building Society suggested that almost half of the Mortgage Brokers they surveyed had experienced a rise in declined Mortgage applications from clients to be First Time Buyers in Manchester in their 40’s.
 When they directly asked customers aged between 45 – 54 who had been declined during the last two years, once again they said it was down to their age.

 First, let’s turn the clock back a bit.
 Before the days of computerised credit scoring and the levels of regulation, we see today.
 If you visited a Building Society seeking a mortgage, you’d likely be interviewed by the Branch Manager or Mortgage Advisor.
 Then they would look at your personal circumstances, including how well you’ve managed your current account.
 Based upon this they would, they would decide whether your application was approved.
 If accepted, you would then be advised how much you could borrow, normally expressed as multiple of your gross salary.